maratoid/trogdor/README.md

 ## aws cluster

-### Create an elastic Load Balancer in EC2.
+Adjust number of nodes in you aws settings.yaml

+Create an elastic Load Balancer in EC2.
 On the AWS EC2 console:

 1. Click "Load Balancers" under "Network & Security"
 2. Click "Create Load Balancer"